WRF Physics¶

 bl_pbl_physics=4

-A TKE-prediction option that uses a new theory for stably-stratified regions; daytime part uses eddy diffusivity mass-flux method with shallow convection (mfshconv=1); includes shallow convection using a mass-flux approach through the whole cloud-topped boundary layer
+A TKE-prediction option that incorporates a theory for stably-stratified regions.
+For the daytime, an eddy diffusivity mass-flux method with shallow convection (mfshconv=1) is used.
+It includes shallow convection using a mass-flux approach through the entire cloud-topped boundary layer

 Sukoriansky et al., 2005